erri120/lotus/README.md

 Do note that this mod is female-oriented.
 [Sexlab Approach Redux for HIM](https://www.loverslab.com/files/file/10074-sexlab-approach-redux-for-him-se/) exists but I have yet to include it.

-[SexLab Deadly Drain](https://www.loverslab.com/files/file/9905-sexlab-deadly-drain-sse-port/) is for all succubus lovers.
-This mod works for any gender and you do not have to be a Vampire or Succubus.
-I found this to be the most compatible succubus like mod.

 Links:

 - [FROM THE DEEPS (for SSE) 2.6](https://www.loverslab.com/files/file/8663-from-the-deeps-for-sse/) by [Delzaron](https://www.loverslab.com/profile/484102-delzaron/)